Knuth–Morris–Pratt algorithm: Efficiency of the table-building algorithm

 Combined, the outer and inner loops take at most $2k-2$ iterations.
 This corresponds to $O(k)$ time complexity using the Big O notation.

 Efficiency of the KMP algorithm

 Since the two portions of the algorithm have, respectively, complexities of O(k) and O(n), the complexity of the overall algorithm is O(n + k).

-These complexities are the same, no matter how many repetitive patterns are in W or S.
+These complexities are independent of how many repetitive patterns are in W or S.